steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 ### 6.1.
 Non-Verbose Output

 In non-verbose mode (without the `-v` or `--verbose` flag), the output written to the console by Mdfmt is minimal.
-In addition to errors and warnings, Mdfmt writes the names of modified files as they are saved.
+In addition to errors and warnings, Mdfmt writes the full path names of modified files as they are saved.

 ### 6.2.
 Verbose Output

 Verbose output includes more information, providing a bit more insight into what Mdfmt is doing.
 In addition to errors and warnings, Mdfmt writes the following information to the console:

-- The version of Mdfmt used.
+- The Mdfmt version number.
+- The current working directory.
-- A `CommandLineOptions` object, showing the options and path parsed from the command line.
+- A `CommandLineOptions` object, showing the options and target path parsed from the command line.
+Note that the target path may be relative or absolute, depending upon how it was specified.
 Only options with non-null values are shown.
+- The target path as an absolute path, for clarity.
-- The names of options that were explicitly set on the command line are shown.
+- The names of options that were explicitly set on the command line.
+- The [processing root](./Glossary.md#processing-root), which is an important concept when configuring a `.mdfmt` file.
 - The loaded `.mdfmt` file, if any, is shown.
 See the next section [Using a .mdfmt File](#7-using-a-mdfmt-file) for more information about the `.mdfmt` files.
 - For each file processed during the Mdfmt run:

-  - In cyan, a line showing `Processing` and the file being processed.
+  - In cyan, a line showing `Processing` and the full path of the file being processed.
   - The `FormattingOptions` being applied to the file.
 Only options that are non-null are shown.
   - The number of regions and headings loaded as part of loading the Markdown file.
   - If the file is modified and saved, a summary of actions taken is shown in green.
 The possible actions are: